Thomas DuBose

-Thomas Jefferson DuBose (1902 – February 24, 1992) was a brigadier general in the United States Air Force who served as chief of staff of the 8th Air Force.
+Thomas Jefferson DuBose (May 10, 1902 – February 24, 1992) was a brigadier general in the United States Air Force who served as chief of staff of the 8th Air Force.
 A veteran of World War II and the Korean War, Dubose was awarded the Legion of Merit and the Bronze Star.

-Early life
+Early life and career

-DuBose was born in 1902 in San Antonio, Texas.
-In 1922, he graduated Central High School in Oklahoma City, DuBoose attended the University of Oklahoma from 1923 until 1924.
+DuBose was born on May 10, 1902 in San Antonio, Texas.
+In 1922, he graduated Central High School in Oklahoma City, DuBose attended the University of Oklahoma from 1923 until 1924.
 He enrolled at the United States Military Academy, graduating on June 13, 1929.

-Military career

 Upon receiving his commission as a second lieutenant in the Army, in September 1929, DuBose attended primary flying school at March Field, Calif.
 He graduated from the Advanced Flying School at Kelly Field, Texas and was transferred to the Army Air Corps on March 14, 1931.
 He remained at Kelly Field until June, serving as a flight instructor.

 In the summer of 1931, DuBose joined the 3rd Pursuit Squadron in the Philippines.

-Training corps

-In 1934, DuBose, now a first lieutenant, returned to Kelly Field as a flight instructor.